prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 ## Pre-requisites

-Before you begin, ensure that you have-
+Before you begin, ensure that you have:

 * A Kubernetes cluster with admin permissions
 * A running Prometheus Operator (refer to the [Installation]({{<ref "installation.md">}}) page)